AndrusAsumets/supershy-client/README.md

 ```
 # Update Config through the supershy's UI.
-PROXY_RECYCLE_INTERVAL_SEC=How often you would like to recycle the exit nodes in seconds, defaults to 1800.
+NODE_RECYCLE_INTERVAL_SEC=How often you would like to recycle the exit nodes in seconds, defaults to 1800.

-PROXY_RESERVE_COUNT=The number of fresh VPS nodes you like to have for backup, defaults to 1.
+NODE_RESERVE_COUNT=The number of fresh VPS nodes you like to have for backup, defaults to 1.
 You can disable the whole rotation progress by setting this value to 0 (and always keep connecting to the same
 original node), however that would kind of defeat the whole purpose of this project.